Cylinders in singular del Pezzo surfaces

+If the log pair $(S, C)$ is log canonical at $P$, then we can obtain an effective anticanonical $\mathbb{Q}$-divisor $D_{\mu}$ from Lemma~\ref{lemma:convexity} such that $(S,D_{\mu})$ is not log canonical at $P$ and whose support does not contain the support of $C$.
+This however contradicts what we have proven so far.
+Therefore, $(S, C)$ is not log canonical at $P$. \end{proof}

-We usually consider that $\mathrm{D}_4$-singularity is more singular than $\mathrm{A}_4$-singularity.
-However, to our surprise, Theorem~\ref{theorem:dP1} does not hold for a singular point of type $\mathrm{A}_4$ even though every singular point of type $\mathrm{D}_4$ enjoys Theorem~\ref{theorem:dP1}.
+It is a common experience that $\mathrm{D}_4$-singularity is more singular than $\mathrm{A}_4$-singularity.
+However, to our surprise, Theorem~\ref{theorem:dP1}~(3) does not hold for a singular point of type $\mathrm{A}_4$ even though every singular point of type $\mathrm{D}_4$ enjoys Theorem~\ref{theorem:dP1}~(3).

-\section{Del Pezzo surfaces of degree $2$}
+\subsection{Del Pezzo surfaces of degree $2$}

 Let $S$ be a del Pezzo surface of degree $2$ with at most ordinary double points.
 Its anticanonical linear system $|-K_{S}|$ is base-point-free and induces a double cover $\pi\colon S\to \mathbb{P}^2$ ramified along a reduced quartic curve $R\subset\mathbb{P}^2$.
 Moreover, the curve $R$ has at most ordinary double points.
 Note that the curve $R$ may be reducible.